inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/the-ai-ethics-review-eight-sticking-points-we-havent-resolved-website-article.md

 link: "https://diginomica.com/ai-ethics-review-eight-sticking-points-we-havent-resolved"
 keywords: []
 learnTags: ["ethics","fairness","framework","basicAI"]
-summary: |-
-  An article that reviews how AI has changed in the last few years and highlights the top ethical issues that have arisen.
+summary: "An article that reviews how AI has changed in the last few years and highlights the top ethical issues that have arisen. "
 ---